KaylaMLe/sweeble/README.md

 ### Inline Completions

 Sweeble provides intelligent inline completions as you type.
-Simply start typing in any supported file type, and you'll see ghost text suggestions appear.
+Simply start typing in any supported file type, and you'll see ghost text suggestions appear with a customizable background color.

-### Next Edit Suggestions

-Sweeble can intelligently suggest fixes for incomplete code and syntax errors:

-1. **Automatic Detection**: The plugin analyzes your code and determines if a simple insertion can complete the current logical unit
-2. **Smart Suggestions**: If complex edits are needed, it suggests minimal changes to fix the code
-3. **Manual Trigger**: Right-click in the editor and select "Show Next Edit Suggestions" or press <kbd>Ctrl+Alt+S</kbd>
-4. **Apply Changes**: Choose from the list of suggestions to apply the changes
+### Smart Code Analysis

+Sweeble intelligently analyzes your code to determine the best type of suggestion:

+1. **Simple Insertions**: When a logical unit can be completed with just additional text
+2. **Complex Edits**: When existing code needs to be modified or corrected
+3. **No Suggestions**: When the code is complete and no suggestions are needed

+The plugin automatically detects the context and provides appropriate suggestions without manual intervention.

+### Visual Feedback

+- **Inline Suggestions**: Appear as ghost text with customizable background color
+- **Error States**: Clear indication when API key needs to be configured
+- **Smart Highlighting**: Entire lines are highlighted for complex edits to show what will be changed

 **Examples:**